syncfusion-content/extension-docs/Extension/NETMAUI-Extension/JetBrains/download-and-installation.md

 ---
 layout: post
-title: Download and Installation | Essential® UI Kit for .NET MAUI Plugin | Syncfusion
+title: Download & Installation | .NET MAUI UI Kit Plugin
 description: How to download and install the Essential® UI Kit for .NET MAUI Plugin from the JetBrains marketplace and from the plugins tab in JetBrains Rider.
 platform: extension
 control: Syncfusion Extensions